vinaydhegde/testdriven-site/_posts/2017-08-02-01-part5-ecs-staging.markdown

 1. "Name": `flask-microservices-staging-alb`
 1. "Availability Zones": `us-east-1a`, `us-east-1b`

+"Step 2: Configure Security Settings":

+1. Skip this step for now

 "Step 3: Configure Security Groups":

 1. Select an existing security group or create a new security group, making sure at least HTTP 80 and SSH 22 are open.